ClarisNadini/Final_Group_Project/README.md

-# O-Stud-Login-Signup
+# O-Backend
-This controls the login process of the website.
-It also controls authentication process.
+this is a student management system.
+This allows students structure their school life properly like storing the daily routine into sub sections.